1. Home

 Eating, Diet, & Nutrition for Cirrhosis

-What should I eat if I have cirrhosis?
+What should I eat or drink if I have cirrhosis?

 What should I avoid eating and drinking if I have cirrhosis?

-You should avoid eating raw or undercooked shellfish, fish, and meat.
+Avoid eating raw or undercooked shellfish, fish, and meat, and unpasteurized milk and milk products.
 Bacteria or viruses from these foods may cause severe infections in people with cirrhosis.

-Your doctor may recommend limiting salt in your diet and limiting your intake of fats or protein.
+Your doctor may recommend limiting sodium in foods and drinks.

 You should completely stop drinking alcohol because it can cause more liver damage.